 We have another strategy, which is server-side rendering.
 In server-side rendering, when user requests a website, this time server sends a fully rendered HTML, but this HTML is static.
 So what browser does is that parallelly it also downloads the JS file, then the comparison is done between the page, which is generated by the browser, and the one which is sent from the server.
 This is what we call hydration.
 After hydration, react takes control and content becomes interactive.
 One of the huge benefit we get from SSR is improved FCP because browser does not have to wait for client to generate an HTML and show content to the user.
 Also, the issue problem is solved, but one of the problem with SSR is that you can only use server-side rendering on first upload.
 After that, after hydration the app behaves like a normal client-side rendered application.
 Now some of you might say that in Next.js, you can create multiple routes and on each route you can use server-side rendering.
 But what happens is that as you switch between those routes, the state of components is not maintained.
 This is one of the major difference between server-side rendering and React Server components.

-2. Introduction to React Server Components
+2. Exploring React Server Components

 React Server components are rendered on the server, while some components are rendered on the client.
 This is different from server-side rendering, where all components are converted into raw HTML and sent to the client.
 React Server components can be used alongside server-side rendering.